Phuc75nguyen/Natural-Languages-Processing-course/README.md

-In this repositories, we have both thoeries and pratical excersises when studying NLP at my university PTIT HCM
+In these repositories, we have both theories and practical exercises when studying NLP at my university PTIT HCM

-Then, we're gonna do the project "Program a questioning and answering based on GPT-2 api
+Then, we're gonna do the project "Program a questioning and answering based on GPT-2 API